kcurry11/urban-garbanzo/x_team_rules.md

 someone else steps up and they switch tasks.

 ## How will we will track progress (and follow-up) on completion of tasks
+Check in through group me to make sure everyone completes their portion within a reasonable time.
+Create a spreadsheet on google docs to make sure everyone knows what they are responsible for completing.
+Weekly meetings if we are in the middle of a project to make sure everyone knows how to do what they are supposed to be doing.

 ## How will will communicate difficulties with a task assigned to us